Preschool & Child Development

 Students and APS employees at each school are given enrollment priority in the preschool lab.
 Remaining openings are available to the public.

 How to enroll?
 Contact your nearest high school for availability.

 These services are offered by joint efforts of the City and APS.
 Learn more about The Division of Child and Family Development Services.

-This program offers services for children between the ages of 2 and 5 years of age (prior to Sept.
-1) who have been identified as having a developmental delay or a disability.
+This program offers services for children between the ages of 3 and 5 (prior to September 1) who have been identified as having a developmental delay or a disability.
 These services include individual therapy for speech and/or language as well as fine or gross motor delays.